8 Quick Tips And Tricks To Help Declutter Your Home

 This will require you to become ruthless about decluttering your living spaces.

-what is the best way to eat an elephant?
+What is the best way to eat an elephant?
 Eating an elephant can only be done one way.
 One bite at a time.
 Decluttering your home can be overwhelming.
 Let’s make it stress-free and seamless by tackling it one bite at a time.

-Here is what you do.
-Get two large boxes, storage bins, or even garbage bags.
-You will be using them to clear your superficial everyday clutter from your living spaces.
+Here is what you do: Get two large boxes, storage bins, or even garbage bags.
+You will use them to clear your living spaces of superficial everyday clutter.

 8. Create a 30-day Quarantine List